“We are proud to be one of the first dental clinics in Calgary to fully adopt

 A] We are unable to know exactly what your dental benefits will pay.
 However, we will do our best to provide you with an estimated patient portion.
 It is the responsibility of the patient to know the details of their insurance plan and to inform us when changes occur to the plan, what is covered by the policy and who is covered under the policy.

 Due to privacy laws, we are not permitted to access any information on your behalf from your insurance provider.
 If you have your plan details, please bring them along to your appointment.

 Q] What factors do you consider when providing an estimate for treatment?

 A] An estimate for your treatment is based on the most recent information that we have on file.
 If you’re concerned about exactly what costs you’ll be responsible for, simply ask about our ‘Pre-Determination.’

 Q] What is a ‘Pre-Determination’?

-A] A Pre-Determination provides you the exact cost of the treatment.
+A] A Pre-Determination provides you with the exact cost of the treatment.
 Upon request, we will submit this information to your insurance provider before completing any treatment.
 While this may delay your treatment, you will know exactly what [if any] out-of-pocket costs you may be required to pay.